fusioncharts/dev_centre_docs/getting-started/plain-javascript/apply-different-themes-using-plain-javascript.md

    - zune
    - ocean
    - carbon
-   - umber

-6. Add functionalities to the radio buttons, to update the theme at runtime.
+6. Functionalities are added to the radio buttons to update the theme at runtime.